MattSegal/fastai-notes/notes.md

 Apparently it works with "fully conolutional" architectures which can handle arbitrarily sized input images.
 This apparently helps prevent overfiting... somehow.

 Some pre-trained networks:
     - resnet34
     - resnext50 - trains longer and consumes more memory

 ### AWS

-There is a fastai pt1 v2 AMI on AWS - p2.xlarge
+There is a fastai pt1 v2 AMI on AWS - use a p2.xlarge